Ujjayanta Palace

 Ujjayanta Palace is the state museum of the Indian state of Tripura and former royal palace of the princely state of Tripura.
 It was built by Maharaja Radha Kishore Manikya in 1901.
 It housed the State Legislative Assembly between 1973 and 2011.
 The palace primarily showcases the lifestyle, arts, culture, tradition and crafts of communities residing in northeast India, along with many stone sculptures of the Manikya dynasty.

 History

 As royal palace

-The original Ujjayanta Palace was built in 1862, 10 km away from Agartala, by King biju maharaj (2000-2002).
+The original Ujjayanta Palace was built in 1862, 10 km away from Agartala, by King Ishan Chandra Manikya (1849–1862).
 It was devastated by the 1897 Assam earthquake.
 The current palace was built in the heart of Agartala city by Maharaja Radha Kishore Manikya between 1899 and 1901, at a then exorbitant cost of 10 lakh (1 million) rupees.
 It was built by Martin and Burn Co.
 The name "Ujjayanta" was given by poet Rabindranath Tagore.
 It was the principal residence of the Manikyas until Tripura's merger with the Dominion of India in October 1949.